 In the chemical industry, green chemistry represents a major paradigm shift that focuses on environmental protection at the design stage of product and manufacturing processes.
 It is an innovative way to deal with chemicals before they become hazards, with the goal of making chemicals and products “benign by design.”
 In the academic world, green chemistry means focusing on reducing, recycling, or reducing the use of toxic chemicals in our programs and by finding creative ways to minimize the human and environmental impact without stifling scientific progress.

-The Department of Chemistry and Biochemistry and Montclair State University is dedicated to the twelve principles of green chemistry:
+The Department of Chemistry and Biochemistry and Montclair State University are dedicated to the 12 Principles of Green Chemistry:

 - Prevent waste rather than treating it or cleaning it up.